DestroyedClone/RiskOfBulletstorm/README.md

 +1 Bullets: +10% base damage (+1% per stack)

+[unimplemented] Battle Standard:

 Enraging Photo: Gain a temporary +100% damage boost upon taking 33% of your health in damage for 3 (+0.25 per stack) seconds.
 => TODO: Health Requirement Loss

-[unimplemented] Green Guon Stone: Upon taking 33% damage, has a 20% chance to heal you instead.
-Rises to 50% if fatal.
+Green Guon Stone: Upon taking 33% damage, has a 10% chance to heal you instead.
+Rises to 25% if fatal.
+Heals for 50 health + 25 per stack.
-=> Add Health Check
+=> TODO: Add Health Check

 Macho Brace: Gain +30% (+10% per stack) damage bonus upon using your utility.

-=> TODO: Add Stacking Bonus
+Ring of Chest Friendship: Increases chance of chest spawning by 10% (+1% per stack)

 Roll Bomb: After using your Utility, drop 1 bomb(s) (+1 per stack) for 80% damage.